muratkeremozcan/next-app-mosh/notes.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/6we5du9ji3a23xled3lq.png)

 ### Using query-string parameters for managing (server side) state

+In standard React applications, we use the state hook for managing component state.
+In server-rendered applications, however, we use query string parameters to keep state.
+This also allows us to bookmark our pages in specific state.
+For example, we can bookmark a filtered and sorted list of products

 Let's say we want to sort users by name or email in the `UsersTable` component.